 Project Background

-Based on your feedback, Council is preparing the new Melton Domestic Animal Management Plan (DAMP) and invites you to be involved.
+Council is excited to share that the new Melton Domestic Animal Management Plan (DAMP) 2026-2029 is now out.

 Pets are an important part of our lives, and the purpose of the DAMP is to provide Council with a framework for identifying and addressing matters associated with the management and wellbeing of cats and dogs over the next four years.